Philadelphia Off the Beaten Path

 Shofuso Japanese Garden

-The site features a traditional-style Japanese house that visitors can walk through to see the rooms as well as a collection of murals on display that were inspired by the waterfall on the grounds.
-Outside, there is ample space to explore the sections of the garden and the pond.
+The Shofuso Japanese House and Garden in Fairmount Park has a heavenly garden and koi pond alongside the magnificent traditional-style Japanese house.
+Walk through to see the rooms (make sure to take off your shoes!) as well as a collection of murals that were inspired by the waterfall on the grounds.
+The most impressive part is the garden and the pond, which we enjoy seeing any time to site is open.
 March is a particularly good time to visit when the cherry blossoms on the property and right outside the walls are blooming–it’s one of our favorite places to see them.

 James G. Kaskey Memorial Park